 The Roman Quarter

 The Roman Quarter is an iconic mixed-use development in the heart of York City Centre.
-The scheme will improve the public realm in this strategic site and marks the final phase in the regeneration of the area.
+The scheme will regenerate a key part of the city, be highly sustainable and improve both the immediate and wider public realm.

-It will create a new destination for business and leisure with 250 apartments and a world class roman visitor attraction, Eboracum.
+It will create a new destination for business and leisure with 153 apartments, an 88 key hotel, Grade A office and a world class roman visitor attraction, Eboracum.
 The accredited museum, whose name derives from the Celtic name for York, will deliver an experiential, interactive and educational archaeology experience; the first of its kind in the UK.

 The Roman Quarter, adjacent to the former Roman river crossing, will commence with a two-year archaeological dig prior to construction.
 York Archaeological Trust’s programme of opportunities will encourage the local community to participate in educational digs and curriculum-based activities.
 Their work on site is set to generate new scientific research to further inform on Medieval and Roman Life and the origins of this historic city.